Skip to main content

 The prompt side of Genesis is powered by /prompts, a curated library of 500+ prompts across marketing, engineering, research, sales, operations, education, and creative work.
 Every prompt is versioned, tagged, and one-click copyable into any chat or Genesis app.
 Unlike static libraries, /prompts is wired into the Taskade workspace — paste a prompt, pick a model, and run it with full memory of your projects.

 Team features are first class.
-The Taskade workspace has 8 project views (List, Board, Calendar, Table, Mind Map, Gantt, Org Chart, Timeline) and a 7-tier role model (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer) so prompts can be shared with exactly the right permissions.
+The Taskade workspace has 7 project views (List, Board, Calendar, Table, Mind Map, Gantt, Org Chart) and a 7-tier role model (Owner, Maintainer, Editor, Commenter, Collaborator, Participant, Viewer) so prompts can be shared with exactly the right permissions.
 Publish a prompt as a Genesis app and it becomes a link any teammate — or the public — can open.

 Memory is what makes Genesis prompts feel different from ChatGPT prompts.
 Every prompt runs against your Workspace DNA — the Memory, Intelligence, and Execution layers that remember your projects, your writing style, your customers, and your past decisions.
 Paste the same prompt into ChatGPT and it starts from zero.
 Paste it into Genesis and it starts from everything your team already knows.
-The 130,000+ creators in the Community Gallery and 150,000+ Genesis apps built since launch are the social proof: people are using Genesis prompts not as one-off messages but as the front door to living software.
+The 150,000+ Genesis apps built since launch — browsable in the public Community Gallery — are the social proof: people are using Genesis prompts not as one-off messages but as the front door to living software.

 Weaknesses: The library is smaller than PromptHero's user-submitted catalog; image prompts are a newer section.